 To maintain an effective working relationship with the community and to respond to its needs, the DUPD is organized into two twelve hour shifts that work 24 hours a day, seven days a week.
 Officers conduct visible patrols, respond to reports of crimes, address problems, and provide information and resources to the community.
-This information, which includes many practices, procedures, and safety tips for keeping you safe at Dillard University, delivered in several ways.
+This information, which includes many practices, procedures, and safety tips for which includes many practices, procedures, and safety ups h keeping you safe at Dillard University, delivered in several ways.
 It is published annually in the Annual Safety Report, which appears on the website (www.dillard.edu), and is discussed in safety talks that are conducted by police officers at student orientations, new employee orientations, and other gatherings.
 Community members interested in arranging a safety talk should contact the department for scheduling.